“PROSE”: “the ordinary language people use in speaking or writing.” – Merriam Webster

 Cherokee Indian Josh Wheeler from rural Oklahoma protected his family, his military tribe, and this nation for nearly two decades.
 On this Veterans Day weekend 2017 he and every other warrior deserve more thanks and prayers than any of us could ever give.

 Charles Bloeser.
 “Independence Day 2018: We Still Need Our Warriors.”
-Unpublished work Copyright 2017 (as amended and retitled 2018)
+Unpublished work Copyright 2017 (as amended)

 “Must you carry the bloody horror of combat in your heart forever?” — Homer (ca. 8th century BC), “The Odyssey”